-Leigh-Anne’s thoughtfulness, compassion and ability to connect with people make her an exceptional information manager.
-Not only does she care passionately about meeting the needs of the patients, she also takes the time to recognise and meet the needs of their families.
+Leigh-Anne’s natural compassion and ability to connect with people make her a truly exceptional Information Manager at Velindre NHS Trust.
+Not only does she passionately care about meeting the needs of each patient, she also takes time to recognise their families and build trusting, long-lasting relationships with them.

 IT & Digital